-Visit one of Norfolk's best and largest extant marsh mills, built to grind a constituent of cement and in use until 1948, for subsequently pumping water to drain surrounding marshland.
+Visit one of the Norfolk Broads' tallest marsh mills, standing at over 70 feet (21 metres) high and visible for miles around.
+Probably built c.
+1870 to grind a constituent of cement and in use until 1948, ending its days powering a still-visible scoop wheel to drain surrounding marshland.

 Supported by the RSPB.